katievoo/PUI2018_kv871/HW9_kv871/Read Me.md

 **Assignment 3**

 Colin and Sam M. helped me figure out how to read in the data.
 They told me specifically which method (pd.read_csv, etc.) they used for each dataset.
 They also told me the number of rows I needed to skip on the excel downloads from the world bank.

+I also worked with Sam Burns on this assignment.
+Specifically on the error bars.